jumpjack/Space1999Adventure/README.md

 ![immagine](https://user-images.githubusercontent.com/1620953/201090954-56e52568-cd73-4430-83cd-b3577c02f244.png)

+To apply to all images in a folder we shall use **mogrify**:

+    mogrify  -background transparent -gravity west -extent 24x -format bmp -path . *.png

+### Tiles transparency

 Some tiles are also made of main image and transparency mask; to get a couple into a single .PNG image with transparency, ImageMagick can be used (in the mask, black is the transparent color.):